tomsarry/COMP251_A2_TestCases/README.md

 # COMP 251 - Assignment 2 Test Cases

+## **IMPORTANT**

+- Even though we tried making the most appropriate testcases for this assignment, there still may be some errors in them, do not hesitate to point them out.

+- Having everything right in the following tests does not mean in any way that you will obtain 100% on the assignment.

+---

+## Contribute

+You are more than welcome to fork this repository and add more test cases.

+### To do's

+[ ] Test cases for Question 1 : Disjoint Sets

+[ ] Big test case for Question 3 : Greedy

+---

 ## Question 2 : _Kruskal's Algoritm_

 | Graph    | Purpose of test                                             |